nwerc/docs/styleguide.md

   - Note the difference between "number" and "amount": the first is for countable things (e.g. number of times), while the latter is for uncountable things (e.g. amount of time).
+  - Note the difference between "for each" (which stresses individual items) and "for every"/"for all" (which refers to the group of items collectively).
   - Prefer neutral singular pronouns ("they"/"their"/"them") when possible.
 - Variable names: use lower case `$n$`, `$m$`, etc for numeric variables.
   For other types of variables, e.g. set-valued variables, upper case may be better.